-Before you ask your doctor about taking mega-doses of vision supplements, take a look at the multivitamin you're taking now.
+Before you ask your doctor about taking mega-doses of vision supplements, take a look at your multivitamin, if you use one.
 You'll probably find you're already taking several of the following nutrients for healthy eyes.
 If not, look for these nutrients, in at least these amounts, when you buy a multivitamin or supplement:

 If you can't find a single product that contains all or most of these nutrients, they are available individually.